z669016/adventofcode-2018/README.md

 created and added to the list.
 Repeat this while there are walker objects in the list.
 Meanwhile gather the letters that become available.
 Count the loops to measure the duration.

+## Day 8
+Some challenge of parsing the input into a tree of nodes.
+However, when you use an iterator to g through the list of integers, you can pass the iterator to a factory method that recursively creates nodes while passing on the iterator.
+Each Node builds a list of child notes, and a list of metadata values (integers).

+Once you have the tree structure, its relatively simple to use streams to calculate the values.
+As I was worried about speed I added memoization, that only calculates a value once and remembers it (```OptionalInt``` is very practical here).
+Although for this exercise not required, I cleared the memoized value when the node data changes (i.e. metadata, or a child was added).